raspberrypi/documentation/configuration/config-txt.md

 # config.txt

 As it's an embedded platform, the Raspberry Pi doesn't have a [BIOS](https://en.wikipedia.org/wiki/BIOS) like you'd find on a conventional PC.
-The various system configuration parameters that would traditionally be edited and stored using a BIOS are stored in an optional text file named `config.txt`.
-This is read by the GPU before the ARM (and Linux) is initialised, so it must be located on the first (boot) partition of your SD card (alongside `bootcode.bin` and `start.elf`).
-This file is normally accessible as `/boot/config.txt` from Linux (needs to be edited as [root](../linux/usage/root.md)); but from Windows (or OS X) it is seen as a file in the only accessible part of the card.
-If you need to apply some of the config settings below but you don't have a `config.txt` on your boot partition yet, then simply create it as a new text file.
+The various system configuration parameters, which would traditionally be edited and stored using a BIOS, are stored in an optional text file named `config.txt`.
+This is read by the GPU before the ARM CPU (and Linux) is initialised; therefore it must be located on the first (boot) partition of your SD card, alongside `bootcode.bin` and `start.elf`.
+This file is normally accessible as `/boot/config.txt` from Linux and must be edited as [root](../linux/usage/root.md); but from Windows or OS X it is seen as a file in the only accessible part of the card.
+If you need to apply some of the config settings below, but you don't have a `config.txt` on your boot partition yet, then simply create it as a new text file.

 Any changes will only take effect after you've rebooted your Raspberry Pi.
 After Linux has booted you can get the current active settings with the following commands: